darwinia-network/crab-docs/docs/crab-tut-nominator.md

  > The `Stash account` and `Controller account` can be set to the same account.
 If you hold more tokens or have higher security requirements, it is recommended to set up different accounts here.

 `Value bonded` The total amount of the stash balance that will be at stake in any forthcoming rounds (should be less than the total amount available).
-This part of the tokens will be temporarily bonded. bonding takes 14 days to unbond; you can choose to bond CRING or CKTON.
+This part of the tokens will be temporarily bonded. bonding takes 14 days to unbond; you can choose to bond CRAB or CKTON.

 `Payment destination` The destination account for any payment as either a nominator or validator.

-`Bond period` Optional; bond CRING promise for 3-36 months to get additional CKTON rewards.
+`Bond period` Optional; bond CRAB promise for 3-36 months to get additional CKTON rewards.
 (Promise to lock to accept user terms)

- > If you unlock CRING in advance within the lock limit, you will be charged  a penalty of 3 times the CKTON reward (In the absence of sufficient CKTON, the CRING can not be used for payment of fines).
+ > If you unlock CRAB in advance within the lock limit, you will be charged  a penalty of 3 times the CKTON reward (In the absence of sufficient CKTON, the CRAB can not be used for payment of fines).

 After filling in the staking parameters, please click `bond` and `submit`